TwitchPlaysPokemon/tpp-core/README.md

 Note that `--config` switch is not repeated for each configuration filename.

+### How to run minimal Twitch Plays

+TODO: describe this once it is complete

 ## I want to contribute

 Yes, please!
 Any help is appreciated.
 Because this project is still very fresh and barebones, it might be hard for you to find a good place to start though.
 Depending on your workflow, you can do one of the following:
-- Contact one of the core contributors to get invited into the TPP Developer Discord, where you can get directly involved into relevant discussions.
+- Join the channel #public-dev on the [TPP community Discord](https://discord.gg/twitchplayspokemon) and contact one of the core contributors.
+Optionally, you may ask to get invited into the TPP Developer Discord, where you can get directly involved into relevant discussions.
   We are willing to help you get started, just hit someone up.
-If you don't know where, a Twitch whisper works.
-Preferably, whisper Chaos_lord2.
+If you don't know where, a Twitch whisper or Discord DM works.
+Preferably, whisper or DM Chaos_lord2.
 - If you already know what you want to add/change, feel free to just tinker around and submit a pull request.
-- We'll try to organize things that need to be done as Github issues.
+- We'll try to organize things that need to be done as Github issues and project cards.
 You can browse through them and see if something fits for you.
   Don't be shy to ask for help if necessary.
 You don't need to do something all by yourself to get started.